 We often hear issues and field questions about email configuration.
-In the a managed VPS, you have email set up by default, and you can configured email settings in your app using those provided to you at account sign-up.
+In the a managed VPS (also known as VPS cPanel hosting), you have email set up by default, and you can configured email settings in your app using those provided to you at account sign-up.
 But what if you have a non-cPanel cloud VPS, and you want to get cloud email going?

 Why is it so hard to get open source email delivery from the cloud?
 First, imagine the following use case.
 You just got your own cloud VPS.
 You have full control over your server environment.
 Now, you install WordPress as a content management system to host a blog.
 You go to reset your admin password, but you are not receiving an email.